We've got a problem... but that doesn’t mean we can’t dream while taking small steps!

 Once humankind figured out how to use crude oil to make plastic, we created a material called nylon.
 It is often used for bamboo toothbrush bristles.
 Because it is made of petroleum, it is not compostable and biodegradable, and not very easy to recycle.
 But it does clean your teeth with a soft yet firm feel while not being too harsh.
 Nylon 6 is most commonly used while Nylon 4 is supposed to be biodegradable.
 But so far, no company has been able to provide a toothbrush with Nylon 4 bristles (it’s hard to come across and need to biodegrade in a specific environment).
 Some companies use Nylon 1010 (aka Castor Oil), which is biodegradable like to Nylon 4 bamboo toothbrushes.

-Full disclaimer, we currently use nylon 6 for our bristles & are working towards offering nylon 1010 Castor Oil Toothbrushes to Canadians soon!
+Full disclaimer, we currently use nylon 6 for our bristles & are looking into different options.

 Our ultimate goal is to find the best alternatives for you and the planet, so we’re embarking on this journey with you.